nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **Access rights:** [Registration Officer](#xroad-registration-officer), [Service Administrator](#xroad-service-administrator)

-### 9.1 Communicating with security server as a service consumer
+### 9.1 Communication with Service Consumer Information Systems

 A security server can be configured to require either the HTTP, HTTPS, or HTTPS with Client Authentication (i.e. HTTP over mTLS) protocol from the consumer role information systems for communication.